- EdD Developmental Psychology, Harvard University

 - Shah, S., Glick, L. (2013).
 How to Motivate Employees.
 WSJ India.

 - Glick, Leonard (Presenter & Author), Organizational Behavior Teaching Conference, “Using In-class Competitions to Increase Student Motivation and Learning”, Organizational Behavior Teaching Society, Asheville, NC, USA.
 (June 6, 2013).

 - Glick, Leonard (Presenter & Author), North America Case Research Association Annual Meeting, “Same Pay, Fair Pay, Performance Pay: What should Berens do?”, NACRA, Quincy, MA.
 (October 26, 2012).

 Research & Teaching Interests

-Professor Glick teaches Organizational Behavior, Strategic Human Resource Management, Great Companies, and High Commitment Organizations.
+Glick teaches Organizational Behavior, Strategic Human Resource Management, Great Companies, and High Commitment Organizations.
 He is also on the faculty of the Design Management Institute where he teaches “Managing Creative Staff”.
-Professor Glick’s experience, expertise, and interests include: High performance/High commitment work systems: Professor Glick has significant teaching and consulting experience in the design and implementation of organizations that combine streamlined business processes, empowerment, self-managing teams, learning, and other innovative practices to achieve significant improvements in business results.
-Individual and Organizational Learning: Professor Glick has lectured on “How to Decrease Training and Increase Learning”; an approach that helps people learn from their work as they work.
-Organizational Culture, Teams, and Organizational Change: Professor Glick’s consulting and teaching frequently involve culture, teams, and change.
+Glick’s experience, expertise, and interests include: High performance/High commitment work systems: Glick has significant teaching and consulting experience in the design and implementation of organizations that combine streamlined business processes, empowerment, self-managing teams, learning, and other innovative practices to achieve significant improvements in business results.
+Individual and Organizational Learning: Glick has lectured on “How to Decrease Training and Increase Learning”; an approach that helps people learn from their work as they work.
+Organizational Culture, Teams, and Organizational Change: Glick’s consulting and teaching frequently involve culture, teams, and change.
 For example, he recently worked with the management team of an informatics group to increase their skill and sensitivity to the human side of organizational change.